juanpabloacierno/juanpabloacierno/README.md

 ### Hi there 👋

-- 🌱 I'm currently trying to implement some ML models in production
+- 🌱 Currently experimenting with some ML models

 - 👯 I'm looking to collaborate on Python, Django and data science projects
 - 📫 How to reach me: https://jpacierno.info